AngellXR/OMI-Open-Metaverse-Interoperability/README.md

-# Open Metaverse Interoperability Protocol
+# Open Metaverse Interoperability Protocol - sunsetting for new omigroup federated page

 ---